joeybab3/miditones/README.txt

 Update on 6 April 2015: I made the source code friendlier to more compilers.
 The executables are, of course, for Windows.

+Update 14 November 2015: Added several features, Midify.bat automatically creates a .ino for you as well as a .bin